Cheesecake Factory Apologizes To Black Man Who Was Harassed In Restaurant

 “Make America Great Again” was one of President Trump’s 2016 election campaign catchphrases.

-In the encounter first reported by The Daily Wire, Trump fan Eugenior Joseph, 22, went to the Cheesecake Factory with his girlfriend and her family last Sunday.
+In the encounter first reported by the Daily Wire, Trump fan Eugenior Joseph, 22, went to the Cheesecake Factory with his girlfriend and her family last Sunday.

 Joseph claims that more than two staffers there tried to intimidate the family and threaten him just because of the hat.